 A simple Google Ads interface aimed at new advertisers with zero PPC experience.
 The heavy use of automation and AI means this type of campaign is much faster to set up.

 An application programming interface (API) allows developers to create applications that interact directly with their Google account.
 Currently, Google has two main APIs, Google AdWords API and the new Google Ads API.

-Also called the target audience, these are the people advertisers target with their ads.
+Also called the target audience, these are the people advertisers target with their PPC ads.
 There are many audience targeting options including demographics, interests, remarketing, life events and similar audiences.